 Dairy factory design

-The design of dairy factory is critical to its ease of operation.
+The detailed design of a Dairy Factory is critical to its efficiency ease of operation and profitability.

-Pasteurised milks, UHT milks, ESL milks, drinking yogurt, cheese of various types and specialist cultured-product building require specialist knowledge of dairy processing and quality in design.
+Pasteurised milks, Ultra High Temperature Milks (UHT ), Extended Shelf Life Milk (ESL milks), drinking yogurt, cheese of various types and specialist cultured-products building require specialist knowledge of dairy processing and quality in design.

 The manufacturing rooms for pasteurised products are kept seperate from cultured products due to the risk of cross contamination.
 DAiry walls, floors, ceilings, electrical installations and drains mustbe water and chemical resistant.
 The environment is usually protected by positive pressure hepa filtered air with the air flowing from high risk areas to lower risk areas.
 Many factories take account of air conditioning but many fail to plan properly for ventilation and the measuring and balancing of air pressures which are aprticularly critical with Infant formula production.